24 Hours Hotline: +86 137-3541-1378

 • Accommodation: 4-star, 5-star, or unique local brand hotels

-In the morning, your guide will be waiting for you in the hotel lobby, ready to start your day of exploration in Chengdu.
+After breakfast, your guide will be waiting for you in the hotel lobby, ready to start your day of exploration in Chengdu.
 The first stop will be the Chengdu Research Base of Giant Panda Breeding, a world-renowned center dedicated to the conservation of the endangered giant panda.
 As you enter the lush, green park, the gentle giants are the stars of the show, with some lazily lounging, others munching on bamboo, and a few playful cubs tumbling about.
 Your guide will provide insightful commentary on the life cycle and behaviors of pandas, as well as the center’s efforts in panda research and breeding programs.
 While you watch these adorable creatures in their natural habitat, your guide will also share fascinating facts about their unique biology and the challenges they face in the wild.
 The pandas’ charm and your guide’s expert knowledge will make this an unforgettable experience, and you’ll leave with a deeper understanding of these beloved animals.

 PandaPanda-Chengdu